Sickle Cell Disease or Anemia and CRISPR-Cas9 Genome Editing

 CRISPR in Bacterial Cells

 The "weapon" in the bacterial attack against viruses is a set of Cas (CRISPR-associated) enzymes that cut the viral DNA into pieces, thereby preventing it from overtaking the cell.
-The steps in the process are as follows.
+The steps in the attack are as follows.

 - The viral genes in the bacterial DNA are copied into RNA (via complementary bases).